ono-midori/ono-midori.github.io/techs/libevent.md

 }
 ```

-When you do not set the priority for an event, the default is the number of queues in the event base, divided by 2.
+When you do not set the priority for an event, *the default is the number of queues in the event base, divided by 2*.

-This function is declared in <event2/event.h>.
+This function is declared in `<event2/event.h>`.
 It has existed since Libevent 1.0.

 ### Inspecting event status